TBeijen/tbnl-hugo/content/post/2017-01-26-pyenv-virtualenv.md

 ## Creating a virtualenv

 By default virtualenvs created using pyenv-virtualenv are located in ``~/.pyenv/versions/``.
 The syntax has changed as well, compared to 'vanilla' virtualenv.
 As virtualenvs are now in a central location, my advise would be to simply name them similar to the project they belong to.
-So if you're working on a project called 'api', create a virtualenv using:
+So if you're working on a project called 'api', create a virtualenv in that folder using:

 ```
 pyenv virtualenv 3.5.3 api